 So instead of saying “I wanna be the richest affiliate out there”, try something like “I will make $10,000 by the end of the year since the launch of my first affiliate campaign”.

-And I honestly wish there was a universal formula for getting rich easily, some fool-proof solution and the ultimate answer to the world’s poverty.
-But here’s the next big thing instead (well, almost): How to become an Affiliate Marketer: Business Plan.
+I honestly wish there was a universal formula for getting rich easily, some fool-proof solution and the ultimate answer to the world’s poverty.
+Alas, there’s none.
+Instead, here’s the next big thing: The best online courses and free resources for affiliates.

 It’s all about the mindset